timm/tested/docs/onTodo.md

 4. Do you have an automated build system (Make, Ant, Maven, Cargo, Flutter, Elm, etc etc etc) for all the tedious details.
 5. Is the build system included in the documentation?

+## Config is code
+- add config files to version control e.g. etc/h
+- downside: everyone has to use the same cofnig
+    - upside: everyone has to use the same config (standards, no local boundaries)
+    - fix: end of shared config does `[ -f "$HOME/.mylocalsettings" ] && . $HOME/.mylocalsettings`
+        - i.e. allow local patches
+        - but how do individuals do version control on their own config?
+          - private repo "mystuff" then `ln -sf FULLPATHtoMYSTUFF/etc/.mylocalsettings`  (for auto updates each time you check our :mystuff") or `cp ME .localsettings` for manual updates whenever you thinka but it
+        - try to keep local setting much smaller than shared (exception: anythi to do with themese, color, font choice in your ide)

 ## DI: Data Independence
 1. Your internal model is isolated from I/O operations